muazrana/group-project/README.md

  7. Leave all the rest as it is and at the bottom click "Create database"

 Edit the __init__.py file to include your secret key and your database uri you have just created.
+The database uri is the endpoint to the database.
+After you have created your database in Amazon RDS you need to click the link VPC security group link.
+Another security group needs to be made with the type being MYSQL/AURORA, protocol is TCP and port range is 3306.
+Source is the group ID of the other secuirty group you made previously